YongoDavid/Demo-repo/README.md

 i will start the functionality of these projects ones i am ready

 working on this blog and estate website together and it is crazy

+i have been able to handle most of the javascript for the signup and login form